kjolley/BIGSdb_documentation/administration.rst

   * dbase_id: 1 (or whatever the id of your seqdef scheme is)

 3. Add scheme_field ST as before
-4. Add loci as scheme_members
+4. Add loci to scheme

 .. index::
    pair: scheme profiles; automated assignment